Robothy/local-s3/README.md

 ```

 When you annotate it on test classes or test methods, the LocalS3 extension automatically inject instances with
-the following parameter types of test methods.
+the following parameter types of test methods or lifecycle methods.

 + `AmazonS3`
 + `S3Client`